Get us in your inbox

 Advertising

-Verdun is now home to the utterly charming Rita, and while that borough's full of returning fans, any odd visitor will quickly learn why it's worth a trip.
+Verdun is home to the utterly charming Rita, and while the borough's full of returning fans, any visitor will quickly learn why it's worth a trip.
 This cozy Italian spot focuses on wood-fired pizzas but also puts out some beautiful pasta and classic dishes like osso bucco and braised meatballs.
 Former Balconville Pub alumnis Joey D’Alleva and Sophie Bergeron took a risk by stepping a bit outside their comfort zone to open an Italian restaurant in honour of their grandmothers (who both happen to be named Rita).
-As the unlikely hit of their opening year in 2019, we're sure they’re doing both Ritas proud.

 The upmarket choice when it comes to Italian food in Montreal.
 Chef Graziella Battista brings a high level of finesse and technique to her cooking that both elevates Italian cuisine while also paying close attention and care to maintain a respect for tradition.
 Graziella is often considered the standard of excellence by which all other Italian restaurants in the city are judged by.
 While the restaurant’s known to set a high standard, it’s especially endearing when considering how the chef can still be seen bustling in her kitchen during services.